 Diamond shape refers to the silhouette or general look of a stone.
 There are many different shapes available in the market today, but there are 11 shapes that are purchased most frequently.
 An important fact to note is that all shapes that are not a Round Brilliant are referred to as fancy shape diamonds.
 Each shape differs not only in physical form, but in light return as well.
 How much sparkle a stone emits is correlated with how many facets it has and their general pattern.
 While a Round Brilliant shape will emit the most amount of light return because of its ideal facet pattern, shapes like Emerald and Asscher, which are step cuts, will not have as much sparkle but are appealing because of their unique style.

-Purchasing a diamond or simulated lab grown diamond whether for a piece of fine jewelry or an engagement ring- is an important decision.
+Purchasing a diamond or simulated lab grown diamonds whether for a piece of fine jewelry or an engagement ring- is an important decision.
 It can sometimes be a big financial decision as well, which is why it’s so important to learn about diamond quality and how to choose the perfect stone.
 To figure out which diamond shape is right for you, first make sure that you are thoroughly acquainted with the most popular ones.

 Diamond Shape vs. Diamond Cut